 2019 HIghlights include

-Please note: This is a VERY CHALLENGING hike with multiple sections of rocky scramble and a considerable elevation gain.
+Please note: This is a VERY CHALLENGING hike with multiple sections of rocky scramble, a considerable elevation gain and a stream crossing, which may be running high and fast.
 Hiking poles are highly recommended.

 Your list of top things to do in the Hudson Valley has to include a sightseeing cruise on the Hudson River!